 Many group efforts are doomed to fail if they do not have a quality leader.
 Imagine everyone being left to their own devices on the job or a group of students working on a school project without some direction.
-In some cases, this is exactly how it goes, and those of you that have experienced it know how frustrating it can be.
-If no one else takes charge, then the end result is a lack of productivity, loss of money/resources, and wasted time for everyone.

 Being a leader without an official title helps in situations where leadership is unclear and can create opportunities for you to advance in your career.
 It can also help in social situations when someone needs to step up and make plans for an evening get together with friends.
 The following advice can teach you some things you need to know to take charge.

 As Sun Tzu said, “know yourself, or you will wallow in defeat.”
 Understand your role in the group or workplace before you try to lead anyone else.
 Leading by example is key when it comes to making meaningful connections with your team members.
 People are more likely to follow individuals who understand workplace protocol, approach tasks with a determined attitude, and have the patience to help others.
 Maintaining enthusiasm, positiveness, and a high level of energy also inspires others to give greater effort in their duties.